 ON THIS PAGE: You will learn about the different ways doctors use to treat people with ALL.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 Descriptions of the most common treatment options for ALL are listed below.
 Treatment options and recommendations depend on several factors, including the subtype of ALL, its classification, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .